 There are so many variables here!
-These include subject being studied, self-discipline, capacity to 'work hard and play hard' etc. Sometimes students are inconsistent in their standards/judgments applying much harsher criteria to Oxbridge than other universities.
+These include subject being studied, self-discipline, capacity to 'work hard and play hard', etc. Sometimes students are inconsistent in their standards/judgments, applying much harsher criteria to Oxbridge than other universities.

 The range of extra-curricular opportunities at Oxford and Cambridge is enormous.
 In both the Arts and Sports, students can participate at any level.
 BHASVIC students seem particularly keen on Ice Hockey at Cambridge!

 It is fair to say that students can find the first term very demanding but a sense of balance and realism soon develops.

 Three terms of eight weeks does mean that the workload is heavy but the breaks are long.
 Other stresses such as accommodation, food, transport, academic resources are effectively non-existent at Oxbridge.

-In terms of value for money - contact hours, one-to-one tuition, practicals, teaching frequently by experts not just PhD students and so on - Oxbridge is outstanding.
+In terms of value for money - contact hours, 1:1 tuition, practicals, teaching frequently by experts not solely PhD students and so on - Oxbridge is outstanding.
+(It is worth students thinking 'what am I getting for my £18-20,000 a year?')

 BHASVIC students have joined in some fantastic extra-curricular activities whilst at Oxbridge.
 Several have secured generous Travel Grants to pursue their studies overseas during the long summer vacation.
-Oxbridge students cannot have paid work (other than within College) during term times.